 1. Adhering to Tech Standards: The Lack Of Standards Frustrates Data Interoperability.

-The absence of widely adopted data standards creates a fundamental roadblock in achieving seamless data exchange.
-Organizations struggle with incompatible systems that speak with disjointed syntaxes that use varying data structures, that apply different measurements, and follow different protocols.
-Indeed, this current dysfunctional digital landscape leads to costly workarounds, manual data entry, ambiguity, and many errors.
+The lack of widely adopted data standards is a major obstacle to seamless data exchange.
+Hence, organizations struggle with incompatible systems that use different data structures, measurements, and protocols.
+Indeed, this dysfunctional digital landscape leads to costly workarounds, manual data entry, ambiguity, and numerous errors.
 While industry groups push for standardization, the rapid evolution of technology often outpaces these efforts.
-As a result businesses, both great and small, are left to navigate a maze of competing standards and protocols.
+As a result, this leaves businesses of all sizes to navigate a maze of competing standards and protocols.

 For more discussion on addressing the challenges with data interoperability, see my article, Let’s Breakthrough The Data Interoperability Nightmare: It Is The Best Way To Unlock Supply Chain Innovation.
 Also, for a detail technical perspective of data interoperability, see acceldata’s article, Data Interoperability: Key Principles, Challenges, and Best Practices